-This Pressure Cooker Pumpkin Crème Brûlée is a rich, creamy custard with the warm, spicy flavors of fall, topped with a thin layer of crispy, caramelized sugar.
+Pumpkin Crème Brûlée is a rich, creamy custard with the warm, spicy flavors of fall, topped with a thin layer of crispy, caramelized sugar.
+This pressure cooker Pumpkin Crème Brûlée is an easy custard dessert recipe to make in your Instant Pot or other brand of electric pressure cooker.

-Creme brulee is an elegant dessert that people love to order at restaurants, but it’s easy to make at home, and even easier when you make it in the pressure cooker.
+Creme brulee is an elegant baked custard dessert that people love to order at restaurants.
+This is an easy dessert to make at home, and even easier when you make it in a pressure cooker.

 A creme brulee torch makes caramelizing the sugar fun and easy.
 If you don’t have a kitchen torch, you can use a welding torch if you have one with your tools.